 Best holiday homes with a patio or terrace

 Recommended pet-friendly holiday lettings

 Popular holiday rental amenities in Chios

-Find the Chios climate diagram.
-July is the warmest month in Chios with average maximum temperatures of 31°.
-On the contrary, the coolest month is January.
-The rainiest month is July while the driest month is July.
+Here is our climate diagram for Chios.
+July is the warmest month in Chios, with average daily maximum temperatures of 31°.
+In contrast, the coolest month is January.
+The rainiest month is July, while the driest month is July.

 Castles, coves and citrus groves surround Chios holiday homes